Skip to main content

 Unlike HNSW’s multi-layer structure, Vamana builds a single flat graph but essentially “bakes” the shortcuts into it.
 It uses $\alpha$-robust pruning to ensure angular diversity.

 $\alpha$-Robust Pruning: When connecting a node $p$ to neighbors, we don’t just pick the closest ones.
 We pick neighbors that are close and in different directions.
-Rule: If a neighbor $c’$ is reachable via another neighbor $c$ that is closer, we prune $c’$.
-This forces edges to spread out like a compass, ensuring the graph doesn’t get stuck in local cul-de-sacs.
+Rule: During pruning, a candidate neighbor $v$ is discarded if there exists an already-kept neighbor $u$ such that $d(u,v) \le \alpha \cdot d(p,v)$.
+This acts as a spatial gate, forcing edges to spread out like a compass and ensuring the graph doesn’t get stuck in local cul-de-sacs.

 graph TD P(("Center Node P")) subgraph K1 ["Keep (Different Direction)"] C(("Neighbor C")) end subgraph P1 ["Prune (Redundant)"] C_prime(("Neighbor C'")) end %% Edges P -- "Close (10m)" --> C P -.
 "Far but reachable via C (15m)" .-> C_prime C -- "Short hop (6m)" --> C_prime style P fill:#f9f,stroke:#333 style C fill:#ccf,stroke:#333 style C_prime fill:#fcc,stroke:#333,stroke-dasharray: 5 5

-Intuition: $C’$ is “behind” $C$.
-We don’t need a direct wire from $P$ to $C’$ because we can just hop to $C$ first.
+Intuition: $C^\prime$ is “behind” $C$.
+We don’t need a direct wire from $P$ to $C^\prime$ because we can just hop to $C$ first.
 This frees up an edge slot to connect to a node in a completely different direction.

 The SSD/RAM Split